slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 To create the embedding, we create a Keras Sequential model.
 Sequential means that each layer in the network has exactly one input and one output.
 To define the embedding, we need 3 inputs:

 - input_dim: size of vocabulary
-- output_dim: embedding dimension (size of the output vectors for each word)
+- output_dim: embedding dimension
 - input_length: maximum length of a document

-Am output_dim = 2 means that every word is mapped to a vector with 2 elements, or features.
+A output_dim = 2 means that every word is mapped to a vector that can hold 2 elements, or features.
 These numbers can be chosen arbitrarily.
 A larger output_dim will have more features to train on, but will also be more computationally expensive.

 Once the embedding layer is added to the network, the learning process is [configured](https://keras.io/api/models/model_training_apis/), and we run model.predict() to generate the predicted outputs.